majestyz3/f5-tf-demo/docs/class1/excersise0.rst

 Class - |classname|
 ===================

-Inh this Exercise you  will:
+In this Exercise you  will:
-- join the UDF course
+- join the UDF course FOR TEST
 - Connect to Windows host system via RDP
 - Login into the RDP